 Sponsorship is often considered the domain of big business, but there are plenty of excellent opportunities for small firms.
 These might include sponsoring a local sports team, art exhibition, business competition, school project or recycling initiative.

 “Sponsorship is a mutually beneficial relationship between two organisations, a rights owner such as a sports club, and a fund provider - the business,” explains Jackie Fast, sponsorship manager and managing director at Slingshot Sponsorship.

-“While the rights owner usually benefits from goods, services or funding provided by the business, the funder can benefit in myriad ways,” she adds.
+“While the rights owner usually benefits from goods, services or funding provided by the business, the funder can benefit in myriad ways,” she says.
 “The return on investment won’t always translate directly into pounds.
-But while measuring increased sales is important, benefits such as brand awareness, showcasing opportunities, customer loyalty, lead generation and goodwill, all need to be considered too.”
+But while measuring increased sales is important, benefits such as brand awareness, showcasing opportunities, customer loyalty, lead generation and goodwill all need to be considered too.”

 Your return on investment

 Sponsorship can generate substantial publicity for a relatively small investment.
 “It’s like using the strength, funds and audiences of two organisations to develop your product and build your brand awareness,” says Fast.

 She cites the example of a florist sponsoring a local football team by buying the team’s kit, on which it prints its branding.
 The florist gains visual awareness for its brand, and builds a feel-good factor thanks to its association with the local team.
 It may also find networking opportunities at matches, and opportunities to showcase its productsat prizegivings.